Sheryl J. Willert

 Ms. Willert is also a member of the American Bar Association, the National Bar Association, the American College of Trial Lawyers and the Litigation Counsel of America.
 She serves on the advisory board for the National Employment Law Institute (NELI) and is on the board of directors of the USLAW Network.

 Ms. Willert was named as one of Puget Sound Business Journal's 2007 Women of Influence.
 Now in its fourth year, the award program shines the spotlight on twenty local businesswomen, community leaders and philanthropists who are "a force in the Seattle community."
 In 2009, DRI-The Voice of the Defense Bar, the nation’s largest organization of civil defense attorneys, renamed its Pioneer Diversity Award after Sheryl J. Willert.
 The award, now known as the Sheryl J. Willert Pioneer Diversity Award, recognizes an individual attorney for his or her demonstrated commitment to diversity in the legal profession.
 In 2010, Ms. Willert was honored as one of the Women of Power in Law at the Women of Color Empowered event hosted by the Northwest Asian Weekly Foundation.
 In 2011, Ms. Willert received the Loren Miller Bar Association’s Pioneering Woman Award, presented to African-American female attorneys who are trailblazers in the legal profession.
 In 2013, Ms. Willert was named to On Being A Black Lawyer’s Power 100 list, a compilation of the nation’s most influential black attorneys working in government, academics, and both the private and public sectors.
+Also in 2013, USLAW Network recognized Ms. Willert for her dedication and service to the organization with the O’Hagan Award.
+In 2014, Ms. Willert received the Washington Most Powerful and Influential Women Award from the National Diversity Council.

 - Litigation regarding public and private sector wrongful discharge, civil rights, and other labor and employment issues